 Read the Research

-"Does fair value accounting contribute to systemic risk in the banking system?"
+"Does fair value accounting contribute to systemic risk in the banking industry?"